adolby/articles/_posts/2016-11-16-continuous-deployment-for-qt-applications.markdown

 **Travis CI**

-[Qt][qt] can be installed with package managers if you are willing to accept the Qt version that is currently provided for the continuous deployment platform's Linux distribution and version or on [Homebrew][homebrew] for macOS.
+[Qt][qt] can be installed with package managers if you are willing to accept the Qt version available on each platform.

-If you want to use the latest version, you'll need to find a build of Qt for your operating system.
-The Qt Project provides official builds of Qt, but their installers have no command line mode, which means that the latest Qt version can't be installed easily.
+If you want to use a different Qt version, you'll need to find a build of Qt for your operating system.

+The Ubuntu template script uses my GitHub repo that provides unofficial Qt builds (https://github.com/adolby/qt-more-builds).
+The macOS build script is using brew.

+Other Options

-You can build Qt yourself or install Qt from the official installer on another system and archive the files.
-You'll then need to host the file and download and unpack it in your build script.
+1. You can build Qt (or install Qt from the official installer) on a matching OS and archive the files.
+You'll then need to host the archive and download and unpack it in your build script.
 Finally, add the binaries to your source folder and add the binary path to your PATH variable.

-Alternatively, Ben Lau details how to execute the Qt Project installers on Linux with the [Qt-CI project][qtci].
+2. Ben Lau details how to run the Qt Project installers on Linux with the [Qt-CI project][qtci].
 It looks like a great alternative solution.

-In the templates provided, I've hosted Qt versions on a GitHub repo I use for providing unofficial Qt builds.
-You could create your own similar repo or use mine, which can be found at https://github.com/adolby/qt-more-builds.

 **AppVeyor**

 AppVeyor has current versions of Qt installed on their build images, so you'll just need to add the Qt binary path to your PATH variable.
-You can build with the Visual C++ compiler from multiple Visual Studio versions or with MinGW.
-If you're building with the Visual C++ compiler, you'll need to call vcvarsall.bat with %PLATFORM% as the argument, where %PLATFORM% is an AppVeyor environment variable.

 ## Qt dependencies

 Qt provides tools that copy dependency files for deployment on macOS and Windows.
-They work very well, though there is no tool for Linux deployment.

 The Qt documentation on deployment is a great resource to use when you're setting the command line parameters up for macdeployqt and windeployqt.
-The parameters are similar between the two tools, but note that the syntax is slightly different.
+The parameters are similar between the tools, but note that the syntax is slightly different.

+There is a third-party [linuxdeployqt][linuxdeployqt] but I haven't tried it yet.

 ## QML apps

 The deployment tools can also determine QML dependencies from your QML source files if you pass the directory containing the QML files in your project as a parameter.

 To deploy a QML app on Linux, you'll need to note your dependencies yourself or compare the output from macdeployqt or windeployqt.

 The Dialogue repo shows how to copy the necessary files for deploying a QML project on Linux.

+There is also a third-party [linuxdeployqt][linuxdeployqt] but I haven't tried it yet.

 ## Linux packages

 Travis CI runs Ubuntu 12.04 or Ubuntu 14.04; the latter is available by specifying dist: trusty in your .travis.yml configuration file.
-If you are developing your application on a different version of Ubuntu or another operating system, some software packages may not available in the same version you developed your application with.
+If you are developing your application on a different version of Ubuntu or another operating system, some software packages may not be available in the same version you developed your application with.

-To resolve this, you can create your own package repository, build your application's missing dependency from source, or try with an older version.
+To fix this, you can create your own package repositories or build your application's missing dependencies from source.

 # Templates

-Below are templates of build config files for Travis CI and AppVeyor and build script files that run on them.
+Below are example build config files for Travis CI and AppVeyor and build scripts.

-You can write your build scripts in whatever language that you prefer, as long as it will run on your build environment of choice.
-I've written shell scripts for macOS and Linux and batch files for Windows for you to use as templates.
+The config file demonstrates deployment to [GitHub Releases][releases].
+There are other deployment targets available on Travis CI and AppVeyor.

+The templates use the Git tag name as a version number, which allows you to differentiate between deployed builds with [semantic versioning][semantic] (or whatever versioning scheme you prefer).

 # Travis CI

 The Travis CI config file specifies building and deployment on macOS and Ubuntu 14.04.

 To get started on Travis CI you'll need to create a GitHub (or other Git hosting provider) repository and then enable it on Travis CI.

-The config file demonstrates deployment to [GitHub Releases][releases].
-There are other deployment targets available.
-The details are in the Travis CI documentation.

 To allow Travis to deploy to GitHub Releases, you'll need to [create a personal access token on GitHub][githubtoken].
 Next, you'll use the Travis tool to encrypt (hash) it as a secure environment variable.
 Then copy the output over the secure key in the deployment section with your encrypted (hashed) personal access key.